Browsing Tag

 For best pricing and options, if you want an automatic for example, book your car early.

 Book your rental car when you book your air tickets and hotels.
 Chances are good that you will get a much better deal, the earlier you book.
-I also double check prices several times including right before we leave town just to be sure there aren’t any last-minute deals.
-I do the same with hotels.
+Double check prices several times including right before you leave town just to be sure there aren’t any last-minute deals.
+Do the same with hotels.
 We have had good luck with Auto Slash —a consolidator for all the major car rental companies, and you can still accrue your loyalty points when you book through them.
 Sign up for price drop notifications.

 Check for damage and photograph your rental car before you drive off.

-Be sure to examine your rental car carefully and report any and all damage no matter how minor.
+Examine your rental car carefully and report any and all damage no matter how minor.
 Take photos on your phone before you drive off.
 We recently had a situation in Naples where they blamed us for damage to the rim of one wheel and forced us to pay for it before we could catch our plane to Sicily.
 We had taken photos beforehand and are currently trying to resolve the situation.

 Car Services